James Altham

-Sir James Altham (died 1617) was an English judge and briefly a member of the Parliament of England.
+Sir James Altham (about 1554 - 1617), of Oxhey, Hertfordshire, was an English judge, briefly a member of the Parliament of England, and (from 1607) a Baron of the Exchequer.
 A friend of Lord Chancellor Francis Bacon, Altham opposed Edward Coke but advanced the laws of equity behind the fastness of the Exchequer courts, so long considered almost inferior.
 Through advanced Jacobean royalism he helped to prosecute the King's enemies and centralise royal power of taxation.
+With Sir Edward Bromley, he presided at the Lancashire witch trials in 1612.